Telgara/How-to-make-SolidWorks-Drawings/README.md

 * Add dimensions to the scheme

 Prerequisites:
-* Make sure you have [SolidWorks](https://www.solidworks.com/support/community-download#no-back) installed with the drawing creation ability.
-Version 2021 or higher is required
+* Make sure you have [SolidWorks](https://www.solidworks.com/support/community-download#no-back) installed with the drawing creation ability (мersion 2021 or higher is required)
 * Have an understanding of using and creating SolidWorks part file
 * You can use this practice [example](https://drive.google.com/drive/folders/1s6IYy6kvwLmyibqGsZ2YoUXnnX7jKRGC?usp=sharing) of a part file which is used in this tutorial.